Ginger Snaps Review (2000)

 Its mix of satire, horror, and coming-of-age themes will resonates with fans of films such as Heathers.

-While it may not be a defining film of its genre, it's certainly a hidden gem that's worth discovering.
+While it may not be a defining film of its genre, it's certainly an overlooked horror film that's worth discovering.

 It's refreshingly unpredictable, which is a rare quality in movies, and this one keeps you on your toes with its unexpected twists and turns, and is a fascinating portrayal of the werewolf mythos, proving that a werewolf movie can be more than just a creature feature